lillianwang112/lillianwang112/README.md

 ### About Me

 I'm a freshman at **Princeton University** (Class of 2029) studying **mathematics**, building tools I wish existed and chasing a PhD in applied math.
-I'm drawn to systems-level problems — energy, computation, policy — and I like writing software that solves real problems for real people.
+I'm drawn to systems-level problems (e.g., energy, computation, policy) and I like writing software that solves real problems for real people.

 This summer, I'm joining the **[ZERO Lab](https://zero.princeton.edu/)** at Princeton's High Meadows Environmental Institute to build software for energy systems optimization models under Jesse Jenkins.

-When I'm not doing math or writing code, I'm probably reading Harry Potter fanfic or watching Law & Order SVU.
+When I'm not doing math or writing code, I'm probably reading a nice fic or watching Law & Order.

 ---